Samantha-A-Taylor/Samantha-A-Taylor/README.md

 # About Me 👋
 ***
 Welcome to my page!
-I am @Samantha-A-Taylor, a bioinformatics graduate from the University of North Carolina at Charlotte.
-I have a strong passion for numbers, statistical analysis, and data science, and I enjoy working with complex datasets.
-Skilled in SQL, R, and Python, I apply computational and analytical techniques to solve biological and data-driven problems.
-This page highlights my projects and past work as I continue exploring the intersection of data science and bioinformatics.
+I am @Samantha-A-Taylor, a data enthusiast with a background in bioinformatics and experience in Python, R, SQL, and data visualization.
+I have a strong foundation in exploratory data analysis, statistical modeling, and database management, and I enjoy turning complex datasets into clear, meaningful results.

+After a few years teaching, I have been focusing on refining my data analytics skills through projects in sales analysis, fraud detection, education trends, and other applied analytics.
+This page highlights my work and the projects I have completed while preparing to bring my skills to data-driven roles in business and research.

 # Professional Projects :computer: